cgtuebingen/spatial_xr/README.md

 - **API Key**: Your own API Key for [OpenWeatherMap](https://openweathermap.org/)

 An APK with the current Release is available.
 We recommend [Sidequest](https://sidequestvr.com/) for sideloading.
-For detailed installation instructions, please visit our [Wiki](https://github.com/cgtuebingen/spatial_xr/wiki).
+For detailed installation instructions, please visit the installation page in our [Wiki](https://github.com/cgtuebingen/spatial_xr/wiki/How-to-install-the-App%3F).

 ## About